Theory of meaningful stakeholder dialogue

 Humanising business

-Dialogue with stakeholders is a key component of this ideology.
-By engaging in meaningful, ongoing conversations, companies can better understand the actions required to protect and enhance stakeholder well-being.
+Companies that embed stakeholder dialogue into business processes create value for their own interests as well as for their stakeholders.
 Entering into dialogue means jointly exploring issues by actively listening, sharing experiences, and reflecting on needs and insights.
 The goal is to ensure that the outcomes of the dialogue are addressed collaboratively, maintaining continuous contact, rather than treating it as a one-off, tick-the-box activity.

-Click on one of the elements of the model to go directly to that element for more information
+Click on one of the elements of the model to go directly to that element for more information.

 Motivation